5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 |11.| Opening square bracket       | `[`    |✔| Start character set
 |12.| Opening curly brace          | `{`    |✔| Start min/max quantifier

-By now we have already discussed six of them.
+By now we have already discussed six of them; they carry a check mark.

 Note that both `}` and `]` are considered meta characters only after an opening `{` or `[`.
 Without the opening counterpart they are taken literally; that's why they did not make it into the list of meta characters.

-### Example 2 - numbers in a string
+### Example 2 - digits in a string

-Let's assume we want to match all numbers in a string:
+Let's assume we want to match all digits in a string:

 ~~~
       '[0123456789]'⎕R '⌹' ⊣ 'It''s 23.45 plus 99.12.'